Surf Stays Small at Manu Bay Pushing New Zealand Pro

 Three Day Break Called for Corona Cero New Zealand Pro

-If you were hoping to catch some world-class surfing today, you will have to wait just a little bit longer.
-Competition has been officially called off for today, tomorrow and the next day at the Corona Cero New Zealand Pro presented by Bonsoy.
-This event is Stop No. 2 of the World Surf League (WSL) Championship Tour, but small waves have left competitors with very little to work with.
-Event organisers have made the call to put the event on standby until the next swell arrives at Raglan's Manu Bay.
+If you were hoping to catch some world-class surfing today, you will have to wait until the weekend.
+The holding pattern continues at the Corona Cero New Zealand Pro presented by Bonsoy, Stop No. 2 of the World Surf League (WSL) Championship Tour.
+Small waves have kept the ocean quiet, so event organisers have officially called off competition for the day.
+However, the forecast for the last three days of the event window looks incredibly promising.

 Huge Matchups on the Horizon